benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

-Mature developers know and understand at every turn, that everything they do serves the purpose of providing value to someone else, most of the times some kind of business.
+Mature developers know and understand at every turn, that everything they do serves the purpose of providing value to someone else, most of the times some kind of business and with that, some kind of customer.

-They're able to put everything they do into a greater context and understand how their current and future actions play out into this context.
+They're able to put everything they do into a greater context of their business and understand how their current and future actions play out into this context.

-Because of that they can assume the positions of non-technical people much more easily.
+Because of that they can empathize much better with non-technical people.
 Which in turn enables them to communicate and explain their actions and motivations more easily and usually concisely to non-technical people, and reduces friction when working with non-technical people.

-#### Reasonable Risk-taking
+#### Reasonable Risk-taking & Decisiveness

 Putting their actions and plans into a bigger, non-technical context also enables mature developers to better assess risks.
 For example, does the risk of